aw2802/graphql-server/README.md

 ### Mutation Statements

 Mutation statements in GraphQL are not that much different than a query statement.
-The difference is the `mutation` type and that variables are almost always passed in.
+The difference is the `mutation` keyword and that variables are almost always passed in.
 An example of a mutation is outlined before.

 ```sql
   mutation createUserSubmission($author_id: Int!, $title: String!, $short_desc: String!, $upvote: Int = 0, $downvote: Int = 0) {